rumitMittal/Challenge5_1/README.md

 # Challenge5_1
 Hackathon challenge 5_1 Node js

-install node on the machine.
+Install node vesrion 13.6.0 and above on the machine.

+#NPM version 6.13.4 and above

 #To install all dependencies.
 npm install